 |Return policy:||30 days|

 TravelPro: Best softside luggage brand

-TravelPro was founded by a man who’s rather experienced when it comes to travelling.
-Having accumulated innumerable air miles as a NorthWest Airlines 747 pilot, he knows a thing or two about what travellers really need from a suitcase.
+TravelPro was founded by a man who’s rather experienced when it comes to traveling.
+Having accumulated innumerable air miles as a NorthWest Airlines 747 pilot, he knows a thing or two about what travelers really need from a suitcase.

-Aimed at frequent travellers, TravelPro are favoured by over ninety airline crews around the world.
+Aimed at frequent travelers, TravelPro are favored by over ninety airline crews around the world.
 Well, they can’t all be wrong.

 Star product: Platinum Elite

 Beis: Best hardside luggage brand